Hotteok Recipe (Sweet Korean Pancakes)

 Roll each piece into a ball and flatten it to about 4 inches wide.

 Place 1 tablespoon of filling in the center of each dough circle.

 Fold the dough up and around the filling and make a ball.
 Be sure that all the filling is surrounding by the dough.

 Flatten the balls into about 3" pancakes.

-Heat 2 tbsp. cooking oil over medium heat in a nonstick skillet.
+Heat 4 tablespoons of cooking oil over medium heat in a nonstick skillet.

 Add the pancakes and cook until golden brown on both sides (about 30 second to 1 minutes per side).

-Add 1 tbsp. water and cover the pan with a lid.
+Add 1 tablespoon of water and cover the pan with a lid.
 Cook for 30 seconds to allow the filling to melt.